muktihari/fit/cmd/fitactivity/README.md

 # FIT Activity CLI

+A program to handle FIT files based on provided command:

+1. **combine**: combine multiple activities into one continous activity.
+1. **conceal**: conceal first or last x meters GPS positions for privacy.
+1. **reduce**: reduce the size of record messages, available methods:
+   - Based on GPS points using RDP [Ramer-Douglas-Peucker]
+   - Based on distance interval in meters
+   - Based on time interval in seconds

-A program to combine multiple FIT (\*.fit) activity files into one continuous activity and conceal its position (Lat & Long at specified distance) for privacy.
-Available for download in [Release's Assets](https://github.com/muktihari/fit/releases).
+This program is available for download in [Release's Assets](https://github.com/muktihari/fit/releases).

 TLDR: [Usage](#Usage)